SECRET CLUB

 identity: 1, nelts: 17

 Nifty.
 What’s going on internally, though?
-We can view the CFG of the output LLVM IR using the opt tool to take a look at what’s actually happening.
-You can see the original dotfile here.
+We can view the CFG of the output LLVM IR using the opt tool to find out.
 Rembember how I said I was not ready to read through dozens of lines of vectorized IR?
 Well, so, uh,

 ./build/stage1/bin/clang --target=aarch64-linux-gnu -O2 test.cpp -fuse-ld=lld -emit-llvm -S -o test.ll